Wakoma/matrix/README.md

-Before beginning `cp .envrc.tpl .envrc`, edit values accordingly, and preferably use [direnv](https://direnv.net/) to reliably and automatically source the project's environment variables.
+Before beginning `cp .envrc.tpl .envrc`, edit all empty values accordingly (for passwords you can generate automated ones with `pwgen -s 64 1`), and preferably use [direnv](https://direnv.net/) to reliably and automatically source the project's environment variables.

 The rest of the instructions assume you have ansible and packer installed.